manojdintakurti/Software-engineering-project/README.md

 # Introduction
 "Caring Plates" is a revolutionary application developed as part of the Software Engineering coursework at Virginia Tech.
 This innovative platform serves as a bridge connecting restaurant owners with NGOs, aiming to combat food waste and contribute to helping those in need.

+# Unit Test Cases:
+We have meticulously crafted comprehensive test cases for all controllers and service classes, ensuring a thorough examination of our application's functionality.
+Our commitment to quality is reflected in the excellent code coverage achieved, as verified by SonarQube.

 # Acceptance Criteria:
 1. **User Registration**:
    Upon providing all necessary details and clicking "register," users receive a success confirmation and are seamlessly directed to the login page.